Year Released: 2002

 “Rather than love, than money, than fame, give me truth.”
 Henry David Thoreau

 Attention, anyone who loves mysteries, history, World War II settings, English villages, and consummate acting.
 I have the series for you.
-Or rather Netflix does, all 28 of these hour and a half gems available through streaming or on DVDs.
+Or rather Amazon Prime's great streaming service Acorn TV does.

 There’s nothing flashy about Foyle.
 He is not the film noir anti-hero flashing his vices and vulnerabilities across the screen.
 Neither is he the eccentric egotist we have come to expect from Agatha Christie or Arthur Conan Doyle.